trustification/rust-rfcs/text/0000-sigstore-integration.md

 The following changes must be made to cargo when publishing a crate:

-1. Authenticate the publisher using Sigstore OIDC to retrieve a token
+1. Authenticate the publisher using OIDC to retrieve a token
-1. Generate the temporary key and certificate request
+1. Generate the signing key and certificate request
 1. Generate a certificate signing request and pass with token to Sigstore Fulcio.
 1. Sign the generated .crate file using the private key
 1. Attach signature, e-mail and certificate to crates.io publish request

+Most of the above is already implemented in [sigstore-rs](https://github.com/sigstore/sigstore-rs).

 ### crates.io flow